Belief Contractions on Large Ontologies with Minimal Knowledge Loss

 Weights:

-Using Hierarchical Weighting Function in $\le_{HP}$
+Using Hierarchical Weighting Function in

-With the hierarchical weighting function we can now implement $\le_{HP}$ to solve hierarchical preorder relations using the following rule:
+With the hierarchical weighting function we can now implement to solve hierarchical preorder relations using the following rule:

 Algorithm 1 outlines the relation validity checking and weight calculation processes.
 Here we are assuming that the TBox T stores pairs of axioms and their weights.